-Benefit In-Network Out-of-Network Limitations Emergency room in a hospital Plan pays 100% after \$100 co-payment for 1st 2 visits; then \$200 co-payment per visit ER co-payment increases after the 2nd ER visit in a calendar year.
-Urgent care center Plan pays 100% after \$20 co-payment Plan pays 70% of the allowed amount after deductible Ambulance Service Plan pays 100%
+Benefit In-Network Out-of-Network Limitations Emergency room 8 ("ER") in a hospital Plan pays 100% after \$100 co-payment for 1st two visits; then \$200 co-payment per visit ER co-payment increases after the 2nd ER visit in a calendar year.
+Follow-up visits to the ER are not covered.
+Urgent care center Plan pays 100% after \$40 co-payment Plan pays 70% of the allowed amount after the deductible Ambulance service 9 Plan pays 100% Not covered if after transport you do not receive treating services.